-This Black Bean Soup is ridiculously flavorful and packed to the brim with good-for-you ingredients!
-Prepare this soup in the slow cooker or pressure cooker with minimal hands-on time!
+This Black Bean Soup is bursting with flavor and loaded with delicious ingredients!
+Make it in the slow cooker or pressure cooker with minimal effort!

-This Black Bean Soup recipe uses dry beans, but we promise — it’s easier than using canned ones!
+This Black Bean Soup uses dry beans, but I promise—it’s easier than canned!

-If you aren’t *fully* convinced, give this simple Black Bean Soup Recipe a try and let me know if that does it for you! ๐
+Still skeptical?
+Try this simple Black Bean Soup and let me know if you’re convinced!

 Variations